 CMM 361.
 Media Management (3) The purpose of this course is to familiarize upper-level communications students with the business side of the media, including industry structure, media economics, the unique characteristics of the media product, the media market, and the context for problems and decision-making a manager in the media field is likely to face.
 Broadcast, print, cable, and advertising industries are included.
 Prerequisite: CMM 145 or permission of instructor.
 CMM 364.
-Advertising Media (3) Comparative analysis of mass media as advertising channels appropriate to the advertising message and the target audience.
-Considerations and techniques in planning, buying, and scheduling advertising time and space in the mass media.
+Advertising Media (3) The study of traditional and non-traditional media as vehicles for advertising messages; includes preparation of media plans and materials, evaluation of current media issues.
 Prerequisite: MKT 311 or permission of instructor.

 CMM 365.
 Writing for Integrated Communication (3) (W) A comprehensive writing course designed to develop professional writing skills for integrated communication practitioners including the mechanics, form and style of public relations writing and advertising copywriting.
-(Same course as WRI 365.)
-Prerequisites: CMM 145, 251 and 320.
+Prerequisites: CMM 145 and 251.
 CMM 366.
-Creative Strategies (3) A comprehensive planning course where students learn the mechanics of developing creative strategies and materials to achieve goals, objectives, strategies and tactics for advertising and public relations.
-Prerequisites: CMM 251 and CMM 320.
+Creative Strategies (3) A comprehensive planning course covering the mechanics of developing creative strategies and materials to achieve goals, objectives, strategies and tactics for advertising and public relations.
+Prerequisite: CMM 251.

 CMM 370.
 Theory of Mass Communication (3) This course will examine and evaluate the major theories of mass communication through selected readings.
-Research skills learned in CMM 265 will be applied in critical responses to the various theories of both old and new media.
+Research skills learned in CMM 335 will be applied in critical responses to the various theories of both old and new media.
 Prerequisites: completion of departmental lower-division requirements for communication arts majors or instructor's permission.